emuflight/EmuFlight/docs/development/CodingStyle.md

 Take maximum possible advantage of compile time checking, so generally warnings should be as strict as possible.

 Don't call or reference "upwards".
 That is don't call or use anything in a software layer that is above the current layer.
-The software layers are not that obvious in EmuFlightX, but we can certainly say that device drivers are the bottom layer and so should not call or use anything outside the device drivers.
+The software layers are not that obvious in EmuFlight, but we can certainly say that device drivers are the bottom layer and so should not call or use anything outside the device drivers.

 Target specific code (e.g. #ifdef CC3D) is not permissible outside of the `src/main/target` directory.